vaadin/walking-skeleton/walking-skeleton/README-flow.md

 If you allow anonymous access to `TaskListView`, you’ll also need to update the method-level security annotations in `TaskService`.
 Without these changes, the view may load, but data fetching or saving will fail due to backend access restrictions.

+## Removing Security

+This project includes a basic, preconfigured security setup.
+If you prefer to implement your own security configuration from scratch, delete the `security` Java package.

+After this change, you may encounter some minor compilation errors.
+These typically occur in places where the current security setup is referenced - for example, integration tests that run as specific users, or UI components (like the main layout) that display the current user's name and avatar.

+To resolve these issues, either remove the affected code or refactor it to align with your custom security setup.